Be a leader in your community.

 Application Process

-The selection process includes your application and two interviews.
+The selection process includes your application and an interview.

 The short answer questions on the application are scored as part of the overall candidate score.